 Plan now while you have the opportunity to discuss your choices with your Academic Advisor, attend the information session listed below, make a list of your choices (utilize ‘My Planner’) so that when course unit selection opens from 12pm on Friday 13th July you are in a position to officially enroll on the student system.
 Course unit selection closes at 12pm on Monday 6th August 2018.

-The Course Unit Information sessions will run on the following days:
+The Course Unit Information sessions ran on the following days:

-Year 1 transition into year 2: Wednesday 25th April at 1pm in Simon Building, TH.E with Nige Ray.
+Year 1 transition into year 2: Wednesday 25th April with Nige Ray.

-Year 2 transition into year 3: Wednesday 18th April at 1pm in Chemistry G.51 with Sean Holman.
+Year 2 transition into year 3: Wednesday 18th April with Sean Holman.

-Year 3 transition into year 4: Wednesday 25th April at 1pm in Alan Turing G.209 with Martin Lotz.
+Year 3 transition into year 4: Wednesday 25th April with Martin Lotz.

-The presentation slides along with a podcast and video will be available from the study module after the talks.
+If you missed these session, the presentation slides along with a podcast and/or video is available from the study module.

 How to select the course units from the student system